Adesanya-Boluwatito/Image-Color-Palatte-Generator/README.md

 ### Step 2: Handling Dependencies

-This application uses scikit-learn for color extraction, which can sometimes cause build issues on cloud platforms.
-To address this:

-1. We've created a fallback color extraction method in `color_extractor.py` that doesn't rely on scikit-learn
-2. The application will try to use scikit-learn first, but will fall back to the simpler method if needed
-3. The requirements.txt file is set up to make scikit-learn optional
+This application uses a simple color extraction method that only relies on PIL (Pillow), which makes it easy to deploy to cloud platforms like Render.
+The color extraction is implemented in `simple_color_extractor.py` and uses PIL's quantize method to find the most common colors in an image.

 ### Step 3: Modify app.py for Production